 By Cristina Utti MA, MFA

-We all are well aware that death by drug and/or alcohol overdose, whether accidental or suicidal, happens all too often and the statistics in the United States are only getting higher.
+We all are well aware that death by drug and/or alcohol overdose, whether accidental or suicidal, happens all too often and the number of deaths in the United States is only getting higher.

 These symptoms are: